Impact of curved elements for flows over orography with a Discontinuous Galerkin scheme: Acknowledgements

 \section{Acknowledgements}

+We thank the Associate Editor Dr. P. Smolarkiewicz and an anonymous reviewer for their comments and suggestions which helped to improve the quality of the paper.
 G.O. is part of the INdAM-GNCS National Research Group.
 The simulations have been partly run at CINECA thanks to the computational resources made available through the ISCRA-C projects FEMTUF - HP10CTQ8X7 and FEM-GPU - HP10CQYKJ1.
 We acknowledge the CINECA award, for the availability of high-performance computing resources and support.
 This work has been partly supported by the ESCAPE-2 project, European Union’s Horizon 2020 Research and Innovation Programme (Grant Agreement No. 800897).
 The authors also gratefully acknowledge Dr. Doyle and Dr. Gaber{\u{s}}ek for having provided the orography profile and the initial data of the T-REX mountain wave.